French Wine A-Z Dictionary

 Bordeaux is more than a wine.
-It is an interconnected universe of interests; all focused on producing the finest red and white wines in the world.
+It is an interconnected universe of interests focused on producing the finest red and white wines in the world.
 An army of growers, winemakers, researchers, cellar masters, owners, global investors, and consultants dedicate their lives to transforming grapes into glorious wine.
-Wine and wine alone – the pleasure it gives, the wealth it generates – is the focus of this relentless labor and attention.
+Wine and wine alone—the pleasure it gives, the wealth it generates—are the focus of this relentless labor and attention.

-Yet, for many decades, Bordeaux couldn’t have cared less about the visitor.
-Traditionally the winey was sold directly to negociants (merchants) via courtiers (brokers) who acted as middlemen.
-Currently, there are more than 400 negociants active in Bordeaux.
+Yet, Bordeaux couldn’t have cared less about the visitor for many decades.
+Traditionally, the winey was sold directly to negociants (merchants) via courtiers (brokers) who acted as middlemen.
+Currently, more than 400 negociants are active in Bordeaux.

 The strength of the negociants lies in their diversity; some specialize in the domestic market, others in export markets like the US, others in sales to supermarkets, and others deal with top restaurants and private customers.
 The major drawback of this unique commercial system, known as the Place de Bordeaux, is that the chateaux owners forgot about their final customers.
 Nobody ever gave much thought to that ephemeral creature, and doors remained closed to the general public.
 A warm welcome was not on the cards.

 Of course, things had to change.
 21st-century Bordeaux is now alive with wine schools, museums, tasting rooms, and luxury hotels.
 Famous chateaux such as Pichon Longueville happily welcome visitors and, most importantly of all, are starting to dabble in direct sales.
 Whereas the word ‘direct sales’ used to be considered profane in Bordeaux, today, a growing number of properties will allow visitors to buy wines directly from their cellar doors.
-A recent trip to the magnificent visitor center at Pichon Longueville saw many visitors from the US being given tours and then purchasing a bottle or two of the Grand Vin.
-Of course, such sales are a tiny drop in the ocean, but it is encouraging to see how much things have changed over the past 15 years.
+On a recent trip to the magnificent visitor center at Pichon Longueville, many visitors from the US were given tours and then purchased a bottle or two of the Grand Vin.
+Of course, such sales are a tiny drop in the ocean, but seeing how much things have changed over the past 15 years is encouraging.
 Other famous chateaux that sell directly include Chateau Smith Haut Lafitte, Ormes de Pez, and Chateau Lynch Bages.

 Nevertheless, Bordeaux has over 5000 chateaux, and most classified growths still prefer to do business with the negociants.
 Moreover, very few negociants, even today, will sell to tourists on vacation.
-All of this means that aficionados on vacation in Bordeaux should seek out the many excellent wine boutiques as their first port of call.
+This means that aficionados on vacation in Bordeaux should seek out the many excellent wine boutiques as their first port of call.
 We’ve listed our favorites below:

 Address: 3 Rue Gobineau, 33000 Bordeaux